danielstocks/jQuery-Collapse/README.rst

         $("#demo").collapse();
     </script>

-*Note*: If you're using the plugin on different't pages on the same domain, you'll have to have unique cookie names to avoid conflict.
+*Note*: If you're using the plugin on different pages on the same domain, you'll have to have unique cookie names to avoid conflict.
 Use the "cookie" option to set a unique name.

 Options